Recognize Nation Sovereignty and Collaborate with Tribal Communities

 Read more

-• Include tribal communities in state resource-based decisionmaking.
+• State: Include tribal communities in state resource-based decision-making.

-• Provide state-level recognition to tribal nations that are not federally recognized.
+• State: Provide state-level recognition to tribal nations that are not federally recognized.

-• Work with tribal communities to help them access federal funds and resources.
+• State: Support tribal communities in accessing federal funds and resources.

 State Examples